-Finding new places to visit and explore is one of my favourite things, and you may already know that if you follow my blog… This weeks snapshot comes from midway up the peninsula of Manche to Annoville.
+Finding new places to visit and explore is one of my favourite things, and you may already know that if you follow my blog… This installment is up the coast of Manche, the Annoville Dunes.

 Alike to the bay of Mont-Saint-Michel, the dunes here have flora that is very specific to the area and therefore protected.
 Although you can’t see the mount on this beach, on a clear day you can see Jersey!

-As far as the beaches go round this area, this beach is laiden with shells, seaweed and interesting beach combing goodies.
-Unfortunately, the weather turned pretty quick so I was unable to explore the walks around here at length, but there seems to be many walking trails both on the dunes and beach.
+As far as the beaches go around this area, this beach is laden with shells, seaweed, and interesting beach combing goodies.
+Unfortunately, the weather turned pretty quickly so I was unable to explore the walks around here at length, but there seem to be many walking trails both on the dunes and beach.

 I love looking at the sea during rainy and stormy weather, but not getting stuck in it!
 Anywho, we are back on lockdown here in France, so for the next month my only excursions are for essential shopping and maybe dog walks.
 Stay positive guys and I’ll check in soon.